-How to Smoke a Cigar Properly
+How to Smoke a Cigar as a Beginner

 Smoking a premium cigar can be intimidating if you've never done it before.
 There's an art to lighting up your favorite stogie that takes some getting used to.